gaganichake/gaganichake/README.md

 - 👋 Hi, I’m @gaganichake
-- 👀 I’m interested in designing & buiding distributed architecture modern apps
+- 👀 I’m interested in designing & buiding distributed modern apps
 - 🌱 I’m currently learning Kubernetes,
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - type gaganichake on LinkedIn

 <!---
 gaganichake/gaganichake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.